digitallyinduced/ihp/Guide/architecture.markdown

 ###### Webpack

 We discourage the use of webpack or any other bundler because they have too much overhead.
-Of course this advice only applies if you follow the approach to use as little javascript as possible.
+Of course, this advice only applies if you follow the approach to use as little javascript as possible.

 ###### Library JS

 JS files from external libraries or components should be placed in `static/vendor/`.
-For simplicity it might make sense to just download the javascript bundle of the library you want to use, and then just commit it into git instead of using NPM.
+For simplicity, it might make sense to just download the javascript bundle of the library you want to use, and then just commit it into git instead of using NPM.

 For more complex use-cases with lots of javascript, you should not follow this advice and just use NPM instead.

 ##### Where to place static images?

 Place your images in the `static` folder.
-We recommend to use SVG images.
+We recommend using SVG images.